Yiannis128/Yiannis128/articles/godot-beginner-tutorial-01.md

 ## Useful Links

 Here are some Godot documentation pages which describe some of the topics that we have explored today.
 It is highly recommended you read them when you are ready as this tutorial does not explain the way the underlying systems work in Godot, that is not the goal.
 The goal of this tutorial is to get beginners introduced into the engine and get them to a point where they are comfortable enough to explore and learn by themselves.
+It would be impossible to create a tutorial that fully explains every aspcect of game creation and Godot while at the same time being able to be completed in about an hour.

 1. [Introduction to Godot's editor](https://docs.godotengine.org/en/stable/getting_started/step_by_step/intro_to_the_editor_interface.html)
 2. [Scenes and nodes](https://docs.godotengine.org/en/stable/getting_started/step_by_step/scenes_and_nodes.html)